Husson softball ousted from NCAA tournament after 1-run losses to tough opponents

 Bloxham, who had surrendered a two-run homer to Kenzie Dore while throwing two innings of relief on Friday, struck out 12 and walked three while throwing 124 pitches, 75 for strikes.
 She is now 10-3.

 Old Town’s McKenna Smith also turned in a three-hit gem with four strikeouts and two walks.
 She threw 73 strikes among her 111 pitches.
-Smith, who transferred to Husson from Division III Saint Anselm College (N.H.), suffered just her fourth loss in 22 decisions.
+Smith, who transferred to Husson from Division III Saint Anselm College, suffered just her fourth loss in 22 decisions.

 The North Atlantic Conference Pitcher of the Year allowed only seven hits and two earned runs in 17 innings of work during the tournament for a sparkling earned run average of 0.82.